Rías Baixas’ History: From Galicia to the World

 Lansbricae from España, CC BY-SA 2.0 , via Wikimedia Commons (cropped)

-As for the Romans, the biggest piece of evidence that they started the tradition of viticulture in the region came to light as recently as 2020.
-A study published in the Australian Journal for Grape and Wine Research compared ancient Roman grape seeds that turned up in an archeological dig near Vigo, and found that they were extremely similar to modern-day Albariño.
-So, it stands to reason that the Romans took a look at the wild grapes in the Rías Baixas, liked what they saw, and got down to business taming and cultivating them.
+The biggest piece of evidence that the Romans started the tradition of viticulture in the region came to light as recently as 2020.
+A study published in the Australian Journal for Grape and Wine Research that compared ancient Roman grape seeds discovered in an archeological dig near Vigo to modern-day grape varieties found that the Roman seeds were extremely similar to our modern Albariño.
+Ergo, it stands to reason that soon after the Romans got to Rías Baixas they got down to business taming and cultivating the wild grapes they found there.

-Despite this, there’s a huge absence of reliable historical and archeological evidence to tell us one way or another if the Romans made wine in the Rías Baixas.
-To get ahold of the first documents that give us a clear idea of how winemaking got started, we need to jump ahead a few centuries.
+Despite these findings, there’s no real historical or archeological evidence to definitively prove that the Romans made wine in the Rías Baixas.
+For the first documents that give us a clear idea of how winemaking got started, we need to jump ahead a few centuries.

 The Medieval Period

-From Santiago, the spiritual home of Galician Christianity, the monks spread out to found new monasteries like the Monasterio de Armenteira in the Salnés Valley and Santa María de Oia near O Rosal.
-Sources from the centuries that followed trace the growth of vineyards all over the Rías Baixas, until by the 18th century they covered most of the territory included in the modern-day Denominación de Origen
+From Santiago, the spiritual home of Galician Christianity, the monks spread out and founded new monasteries like the Monasterio de Armenteira in the Salnés Valley and the Santa María de Oia monastery, near O Rosal.
+Among the monks’ main jobs was the cultivation of vineyards.
+Documents from the centuries that follow help us trace the growth of vineyards throughout the modern-day Rías Baixas, until by the 18th century there were vines in most of the territory included in the modern-day Denominación de Origen.

-At the end of that same century, the Spanish government seized property owned by the Church and sold it off, so most of the monasteries’ former lands ended up in the hands of wealthy nobles.
-This didn’t have much effect on winemaking, which continued until a string of plagues threatened its existence.
+During that same century, the Spanish government seized property owned by the Church and sold them off to wealthy nobles, so most of the monasteries’ former lands ended up in private hands.
+The change in ownership didn’t have much effect on winemaking, which continued uninterrupted.
+Until…

 The Crisis of the 19th Century